JarvisUSTC/DiffPure-RobustVLM/README.md

 ### 🎓 Fine-tuning VLMs

 Our Robust-VLGuard dataset is preprocessed and ready for fine-tuning.
-Use the official code of the respective VLMs.
-For instance, refer to `finetuning_scripts/llava.sh` for LLaVA fine-tuning.
-For InternVL2, refer to [this commit](https://github.com/JarvisUSTC/DiffPure-VLM-InternVL/commit/4fb28c58a23da4a3f7646f2eb51f913cfc4346a9).
+You can use the official code of the respective VLMs, but the Gaussian Noise Augmentation Strategy must be implemented.
+We have already incorporated this strategy into the official codebases.
+To see the implementation for LLaVA, refer to [this commit](https://github.com/JarvisUSTC/LLaVA/commit/b46b3616ac722105362da069598b26acfedffcd8).
+You can also directly fine-tune using this [repo](https://github.com/JarvisUSTC/LLaVA).
+For other codebases, you can follow the implementation approach used in LLaVA.

 ### 📂 Fine-tuned Models